 PLEASE PRINT OR TYPE

 Date

-a) Student Nam e UofU ID#
+a) Student Nam ne Uof(J ID#

-Address Street City
+Address Street

-Street State Zip
+State Zip

+Department

-for which leave of absence is requested:
+) Semester(s) for which leave of absence is requested:

-Expected date e for next regular registration Semester Year
+Expected dat te for next regular registration Semester Year

-c) Approval Sig gntaures:
+c) Approval Sig

-Chair of Supervisory Committee
+Supervisory Committee

-Departm nent Chair
+Departii nent Chair

-nstructions: Student: Compete parts (a) and (b) of the form at committee and department. nd obtain signatures from the chair of your supervisory
+nstructions: Compete parts (a) and (b) of the form a nd obtain signatures fron n the chair of your supervisory

-If you are currently registered for classes you must withdraw from classes at the last Services Building.
+committee and department.
+If you are currently registered for classes you must withdraw from classes at the Services Building.

-It is your responsibility to either register absence, or request an extension of this register or request an extension, you will before further registration can be initiate leave in writing from you Il be required to be readm r department.
-If you fail to itted to the Graduate School
+It is your responsibility to either register absence, or request an extension of this register or request an extension, you wi before further registration can be initiat leave in writing from yo Il be required to be readn ur department.
+If you fail to nitted to the Graduate School

 Retroactive leaves or absences are not granted.
-Gra duate School
+Gra aduate School

-Department: Complete () providing justification and signatures and forward to the Graduate Records Office Approved Date
+Department: Complete () providing justification and signatures and forward to the Approved Date

-302 Park Building Signature
+Graduate Records Office 302 Park Building Denied Signature